Efficient Deep Learning-based Estimation of the Vital Signs on Smartphones: Introduction

 To predict the vital signs using optical measurement methods, one should first obtain the Photoplethysmography signal.
 Photoplethysmography (PPG) is an uncomplicated and inexpensive optical measurement method that is often used for heart rate monitoring purposes.
-PPG is a non-invasive technology that uses a light source and a photodetector at the surface of the skin to measure the volumetric variations of blood circulation \cite{b4}.
+PPG is a non-invasive technology that uses a light source and a photodetector at the surface of the skin to measure the volumetric variations of blood circulation \cite{castaneda2018review-b4}.
 The PPG signal can also be obtained by smartphones with both a camera and a flashlight.
-By covering the camera with a finger while its flashlight is on, one can obtain photo readings and further process them to obtain the PPG signal.
-Various methods have been proposed for heart rate and SpO2 estimation.
-Some of these methods only rely on signal processing algorithms to extract the vital signs from the input PPG signal \cite{b5}, \cite{b6}, \cite{b7}. while some use both signal processing and deep learning methods \cite{b8,b9}.
-The rest focus on developing end-to-end deep learning methods \cite{b10}, \cite{b11}, \cite{b12}.
+By covering the camera with a finger while its flashlight is on, one can obtain photo sequence captures and further process them to obtain the PPG signal.
+Various methods have been proposed for vital sign estimation.
+Some of these methods only rely on signal processing algorithms to extract the vital signs from the input PPG signal \cite{siddiqui2016pulse-b5}, \cite{ding2018measuring-b6}, \cite{nemcova2020monitoring-b7}. while some use both signal processing and deep learning methods \cite{ayesha2021heart-b8,reiss2019deep-b9}.
+The rest focus on developing end-to-end deep learning methods \cite{shyam2019ppgnet-b10}, \cite{kang2022transppg-b11}, \cite{yang2022assessment-b12}.
 These mentioned methods either need multiple pre-processing stages or have a high computational burden to be run on mid-range or low-end smartphones.

-In this article, a set of architectures for real-time heart rate and SpO2 estimation on mobile devices are proposed.
-These methods estimate heart rate and SpO2 in an end-to-end manner without any pre-processing steps.
-This makes it easy to deploy the models on mobile devices.
+In this article, a set of architectures for real-time heart rate, SpO2, and respiratory rate estimation on mobile devices are proposed.
+These methods estimate heart rate, SpO2, and respiratory rate in an end-to-end manner with only a normalization step integrated directly into the model, which makes the deployment process easier for mobile devices.
 Compared to prior proposed architectures that used fully connected layers following the feature extraction stage, fully convolutional architectures do not use dense connections after extracting features; hence they have fewer parameters while achieving better accuracy.
 As another contribution of this research, a public dataset of smartphone videos named MTHS is provided, containing extracted PPG signals from 62 distinct patients with their corresponding ground truth HRs and SpO2s.
-More detailed information about the dataset can be found in Section \ref{datasets}.
+More detailed information about the dataset can be found in the Section \ref{datasets}.